MVDW-SplashOS/SplashBuilder/README.md

 ```sh
 ./version_check.sh
 ```
-it should looks something like this:
+it should look something like this:
 ```
 bash, version 5.1.4(1)-release
 /bin/sh -> /usr/bin/bash